More than 120 attend virtual Colusa Farm Show Breakfast

 “I know that being there without being there is not as easy as that sounds,” said keynote speaker Tyson Redpath, senior vice president of The Russell Group.
 “I think in many ways producing a virtual presentation like this is even harder, so hats off to all of those folks that helped put this together.”

-Although the sights, sounds and smells of the annual breakfast did not fill St. Bernadette’s Hall in Colusa this year, had it been during the annual Farm Show, more than 120 people checked in Wednesday morning for the virtual presentation.
+Although the sights, sounds and smells of the annual breakfast did not fill St. Bernadette’s Hall in Colusa this year, had it been during the annual Farm Show, more than 120 people checked in on the morning of Feb.
+3 for the virtual presentation.

 “Although our virtual attendance was lower than it would have been in person, we were still pleased with the turnout, and the fact that it was recorded will allow later viewing for people who weren’t able to watch it live,” said Sarah J DeForest, director of external relations for CSU, Chico College of Agriculture.